Yemassee Area Day Trips

 This plantation house was originally built in the 1700’s as part of an original King’s Grant.
 The plantation contained thousands of acres, producing Sea Island cotton and rice.
 The owner, John Frampton, served as a delegate in the 1860 South Carolina Convention, and as such was a signer of the Ordinance of Secession.
 After the family fled, General Lee’s Confederate troops built an earthwork gun emplacement to help protect the railroad located behind the house.
 These mounds can still be seen behind the house today.
 Due to Frampton’s involvement in succession his plantation was targeted and burned during Sherman’s “March to the Sea”.
 Frampton, having fled the area, returned after the war with ample wealth to rebuild his home and continue farming.
 The house has been refurbished and is in use today as the Lowcountry Visitor Center and Museum.

-Picnic under 250 year old love oak trees that are dripping with Spanish moss.
+Picnic under 250 year old live oak trees that are dripping with Spanish moss.
 Frampton Plantation has picnic facilities including tables and trash cans.
 The plantation has restrooms, ample parking for campers and a dog walking area.
 After lunch come inside and browse through the museum and visitor’s center.

 (Sheldon Church Rd, off Hwy 17, between Beaufort and Yemassee)